Euclid Square Mall: History

 In 1997, expansion plans were announced for a new Kaufmann's to open at Richmond Town Square, another nearby mall.
-These plans caused rumors that the Kaufmann's at Euclid Square would close, and by 1998, the Kaufmann's at Euclid Square was closed.
+These plans caused rumors that the Kaufmann's at Euclid Square would close, and by 1998, the Kaufmann's at Euclid Square closed.
 By late 1997, Zamias Enterprises of Pennsylvania acquired Euclid Square Mall from its then-owners, Metropolitan Life Insurance.

 Under Zamias' ownership, several redevelopment plans were considered for the mall, including the possibility of converting it into a power center.
 Occupancy at the mall began to drop before the mall was sold by Zamias to Raleigh-based Wichard Real Estate, backed up by late investor Haywood Wichard.
-The Dillard's store was converted to Dillard's Clearance Center by 2002, the store's upper level was closed off.
+The Dillard's store was converted to Dillard's Clearance Center by 2002, and the store's upper level was closed.

 In early 2004, a collection of outlet vendors known as Outlets USA moved into the former Kaufmann's space.
 Outlets USA was shuttered in 2006, as the mall's owner thought that the outlet vendors were not "a good blend of merchants and tenants".

 A proposal was made in late 2006 to include the largely vacant mall property as part of a reconstruction of an abandoned industrial park located nearby.

-By July 2013 the building housed 24 churches.
+By July 2013, the building housed 24 churches.

-In September 2013 Dillard's Clearance Center closed when the store's lease ended.
+In September 2013, Dillard's Clearance Center closed when the store's lease ended.

 The city of Euclid ordered the mall closed in the autumn of 2016 "due to safety concerns".

-In September 2017 Amazon announced plans to build a fulfillment center on the site of the mall, with an expected opening date of 2019.
+In September 2017, Amazon announced plans to build a fulfillment center on the site of the mall, with an expected opening date of 2019.